Travel Through Paradise

 Drone shot from the Hundred Islands Nature Park in pangasinan philippines

-2 million years old
+100 islands are 2 million years old

 "100 Islands" sure is a catchy name; but Hundred Islands National Park in the Pangasinan province actually consists of 124 islands, and 123 islands at high tide.
 It’s distinct mushroom shaped islands (caused by years of ocean waves and eroding action) are believed to be over two million years old.
 Nowadays the cluster of islands covers a total area of 16.76 km2 in the Lingayen Gulf, and is touristically available for a large public and managed by the city government of Alaminos City.